 - How do I polish Petoskey Stones?

 Petoskey Stones can be polished with sandpaper, polishing compound, cloth or felt, and fresh water.
-To save you from searching for materials, you can drop by and pick up a polishing kit.
-We stock everything you need to polish the stones, which takes out the guesswork at a price that can’t be beat!
+To save you from searching for materials, you can drop by and pick up a polishing kit for only $7.95.
+We stock everything you need to polish the stones which takes out the guesswork at a price that can’t be beat!